We are now closed to new complaint registrations.

 The mediation agreement

-The agreement to mediate provides the essential legal basis for the mediation.
-Its signatories (the parties to the dispute, the mediator and BBRS) all agree by signing it that the mediation is to be conducted consistent with the CEDR Code of Conduct.
+The agreement to mediate provided the essential legal basis for the mediation.
+Its signatories (the parties to the dispute, the mediator and BBRS) all agreed by signing it that the mediation was to be conducted consistent with the CEDR Code of Conduct.

-The standard mediation agreement will be sent for approval to the parties as part of the preparation process for the mediation and then signed by the parties prior to the start of mediation.
-In any pre-mediation contact with the parties, BBRS and the mediator will observe its terms as to confidentiality, even though the agreement has not yet been signed.
+The standard mediation agreement would be sent for approval to the parties as part of the preparation process for the mediation and then signed by the parties prior to the start of mediation.
+In any pre-mediation contact with the parties, the BBRS and the mediator would observe its terms as to confidentiality, even though the agreement had not yet been signed.

 Documentation

-The case handler will agree with the parties which documents already provided to the BBRS can be shared with the mediator.
-They will also discuss what additional documents may also be provided to the mediator.
+The Case Handler would agree with the parties which documents, already provided to the BBRS, could be shared with the mediator.
+They would also discuss what additional documents could be provided to the mediator.

-The parties may also provide to the mediator a written statement or case summary in advance of the mediation if they wish.
-It is not mandatory to do so.
+The parties could also provide to the mediator a written statement or case summary in advance of the mediation if they wished.
+It was not mandatory to do so.

-All documentation supplied will be treated as confidential by the mediator and BBRS and will not be circulated further without express authority.
+All documentation supplied would be treated as confidential by the mediator and the BBRS and would not be circulated further without express authority.

-One of the advantages of mediation is that its success is not dependent on exhaustive bundles of documents.
-Bundles can usually be relatively limited in size, containing only key documents.
-Case summaries can similarly be quite brief and can be prepared jointly by the parties.
+One of the advantages of mediation was that its success was not dependent on exhaustive bundles of documents.
+Bundles could usually be relatively limited in size, containing only key documents.
+Case summaries could similarly be quite brief and could be prepared jointly by the parties.

 Who should attend the mediation?

-It is important that there is one attendee from each party who has sufficient authority to negotiate and reach and sign any settlement agreement.
+It was important that there was one attendee from each party who has sufficient authority to negotiate and reach and sign any settlement agreement.

-The parties may also ask to attend, any other support person(s) they consider necessary to facilitate settlement.
-This may include a colleague, family member, friend, or professional advisers.
+The parties could also ask to attend, any other support person(s) they consider necessary to facilitate settlement.
+This could include a colleague, family member, friend, or professional advisers.

-While the mediator cannot prevent parties from bringing attendees, they will discuss the numbers of attendees and how their attendance will facilitate settlement, with the parties to ensure balance and fairness.
+While the mediator could not prevent parties from bringing attendees, they would discuss the number of attendees and how their attendance would facilitate settlement, with the parties to ensure balance and fairness.

-The process can be conducted in-person and/or online using videoconferencing technology, and the mediator will discuss the best way forward for their case.
-Preliminary engagement may also be conducted by telephone.
+The process could be conducted in-person and/or online using videoconferencing technology, and the mediator would discuss the best way forward for the case.
+Preliminary engagement could also be conducted by telephone.

 How does the process actually work?

-It will normally involve a number of private meetings with the mediator and possibly joint meeting(s) between both parties facilitated by the mediator.
-The format will be different from case to case, and the parties do not need to meet face-to-face if they do not wish to.
+It would normally involve a number of private meetings with the mediator and possibly joint meeting(s) between both the parties, facilitated by the mediator.
+The format would be different from case to case, and the parties did not need to meet face-to-face if they did not wish to.

-The mediator will help the parties understand what the issues are, develop settlement options and engage effectively in the exchanging offers for settlement.
-They will not however give their view on what is an appropriate settlement.
-The mediator’s role is to facilitate and they will not provide either party legal or other advice.
-The mediator’s role is to be fair and independent, and to support both parties to participate in the process.
+The mediator would help the parties understand what the issues were, develop settlement options and engage effectively in exchanging offers for settlement.
+They would not however give their view on what was an appropriate settlement.
+The mediator’s role was to facilitate, and they would not provide either party legal or other advice.
+The mediator’s role was to be fair and independent, and to support both parties to participate in the process.

-Mediation may take place over a number of sessions, or be conducted all in one day.
-This will be determined by the mediator based on the parties needs.
-Mediation is a flexible process and can be adapted to the unique needs of the parties.
-Please raise any needs with the mediator or case handler.
+Mediation could take place over a number of sessions or be conducted all in one day.
+This would be determined by the mediator based on the parties needs.
+Mediation was a flexible process and could be adapted to the unique needs of the parties.

-One of the advantages of mediation is that the parties have an opportunity to agree an outcome more quickly than they would reach one under adjudication.
-The exact timeframes will differ from case to case, but in general:
+One of the advantages of mediation was that the parties had an opportunity to agree an outcome more quickly than they would reach one under adjudication.
+The exact timeframes would differ from case to case, but in general:

-• When mediation has been suggested by either party or BBRS, there will be a period of around two weeks for the parties to decide whether they wish to proceed with mediation
+• When mediation had been suggested by either party or BBRS, there would be a period of around two weeks for the parties to decide whether they wished to proceed with mediation

-• Once both parties agree to mediate, BBRS will take steps to appoint a mediator as soon as possible
+• Once both parties agreed to mediate, the BBRS would take steps to appoint a mediator as soon as possible

-• The date of the mediation will depend on the parties’ availability, but BBRS will aim to hold the mediation within six weeks of a mediator being appointed
+• The date of the mediation would depend on the parties’ availability, but the BBRS would aim to hold the mediation within six weeks of a mediator being appointed

-Mediation is flexible, and these timeframes depend on the availability of and timely responses from the parties.
-Whatever the timeframe, BBRS will keep both parties up-to-date on what to expect and what is happening next.
+Mediation was flexible, and these timeframes depended on the availability of and timely responses from the parties.
+Whatever the timeframe, the BBRS would keep both parties up to date on what to expect and what was happening next.

-The process is confidential and is a side-step from the case assessment process to allow the parties to attempt to agree a settlement.
-For this reason, nothing said or disclosed during the mediation, will be able be disclosed to a Case Assessor, should the mediation not be successful.
+The process was confidential and was a side-step from the case assessment process to allow the parties to attempt to agree a settlement.
+For this reason, nothing said or disclosed during the mediation, would be disclosed to a Case Assessor, should the mediation not be successful.

-The mediation agreement provides that what happens at the mediation is to be treated as confidential by the parties, the mediator, all individuals attending the mediation and the BBRS.
-The information that should be kept confidential includes the fact and terms of settlement.
+The mediation agreement provided that what happened at the mediation was to be treated as confidential by the parties, the mediator, all individuals attending the mediation and the BBRS.
+The information that should have been kept confidential included the fact and terms of settlement.

-There may be rare circumstances in which the confidentiality of the mediation process cannot be preserved.
-These are set out in the Mediation Agreement.
+There could be rare circumstances in which the confidentiality of the mediation process could not be preserved.
+These were set out in the Mediation Agreement.

-The mediation may end in a number of ways:
+The mediation could end in a number of ways:

-• by settlement of the dispute in whole or part, when all agreed matters must be written down and signed by the parties to be binding;
+• by settlement of the dispute in whole or part, when all agreed matters would be written down and signed by the parties to become binding;

-• by one or more parties leaving the mediation before settlement is achieved;
+• by one or more parties leaving the mediation before settlement was achieved;

-• by an agreed adjournment for such time and on such terms as the parties and the mediator agree;
+• by an agreed adjournment for such time and on such terms as the parties and the mediator agreed;

 • by withdrawal of the mediator in accordance with the mediation agreement

-If an agreement is reached, the mediator will facilitate the drawing up of any settlement agreement, normally using the BBRS template settlement agreement.
-Once signed the settlement agreement becomes a binding contract under which the customer agrees to settle their complaint in full and final settlement and the bank to take some action in return.
-Both parties are bound by the contract, and either party can take legal action against the other if that party fails to honour their obligations detailed in the agreement.
+If an agreement was reached, the mediator would facilitate the drawing up of any settlement agreement, normally using the BBRS template settlement agreement.
+Once signed the settlement agreement became a binding contract under which the customer agreed to settle their complaint in full and final settlement and the bank agreed to take some action in return.
+Both parties were bound by the contract, and either party could take legal action against the other if that party failed to honour their obligations, as detailed in the agreement.

-Where the mediation does not end in complete settlement, the Mediator may contact the parties thereafter to see whether further progress might be possible.
-Many disputes which do not settle at the mediation settle later, usually as a result of what occurred or was learned at the mediation.
+Where the mediation did not end in complete settlement, the Mediator could contact the parties thereafter to see whether further progress could be possible.
+Many disputes which did not settle at the mediation settled later, usually as a result of what occurred or was learned at the mediation.

-If settlement is not ultimately reached, then the Case Assessment process will be restarted at the point it was paused for mediation
+If settlement was not ultimately reached, then the Case Assessment process would be restarted at the point it was paused for mediation.